jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 ### Human Perception Experiment

 Evaluation with human participants is essential in evaluating whether the universal music translation network successfully translates audio samples from one style to another, since a musical style is itself defined by the consensus of human perception.
 A human perception experiment was devised, therefore, to ask a number of participants on (1) the similarity in content, and (2) the likelihood of the timbre of the instrument.
 The questionnaire contained 16 samples organised into two sections; first containing samples generated from piano recordings translated by the guitar WaveNet decoder, and second containing samples generated from the piano WaveNet decoder from guitar recordings.
-I asked the two questions above for each audio sample, and the answers to the questionnaires were recorded on a five-point likert scale, each labelled: Very Different, Different, Neutral, Similar, and Very Similar, which each corresponds to 1 through 5 in figure \ref{fig:responses}.
+I asked the two questions above for each audio sample, and the answers to the questionnaires were recorded on a five-point likert scale, each labelled: Very Different, Different, Neutral, Similar, and Very Similar, which each corresponds to 1 through 5 in Figure \ref{fig:responses}.

-\paragraph{Frequency difference} The answers to the questions shown as histograms is shown by figure \ref{fig:responses}.
+\paragraph{Frequency difference} The answers to the questions shown as histograms is shown by Figure \ref{fig:responses}.
 Answer to the question of content similarity between the original sample and the generated sample does not have a consensus for both direction of transfer.
 For section 1, 125 responses noted that the contents did not sound similar while 111 did; for section 2, 121 response noted that the contents were dissimilar, while 114 noted that they were.

 \begin{figure}[!h]
-	\includegraphics[width=.5\textwidth]{./figures/decoder.png}
+	\includegraphics[width=.7\textwidth]{./figures/decoder.png}
 	\centering
 	\caption{Loss function behaviour of the two decoders over time} \label{fig:decoder}
 \end{figure}

 For efficacy of style transfer the responses had a consensus.
-Especially for the timbre transfer from Guitar to Piano, shown by figure \ref{fig:guitarstyle}, there is a clear consensus.
+Especially for the timbre transfer from Guitar to Piano, shown by Figure \ref{fig:guitarstyle}, there is a clear consensus.
 Its mean value of 3.4 notes that the style transfer was successful.
 This is not the case for the transfer from piano to guitar; with a mean value of 2.7, more people thought that the decoder does not produce audio samples of a quality good enough to generate convincing pieces.
-However, as mention in section \ref{limitations} and seen on figure \ref{fig:decoder}, the decoder has not converged fully, due to hardware and time limitations.
-The difference in responses is coherent with the loss function behaviour, shown by figure \ref{fig:decoder}, which shows a better convergence for the piano decoder.
+However, as mention in Section \ref{limitations} and seen on Figure \ref{fig:decoder}, the decoder has not converged fully, due to hardware and time limitations.
+The difference in responses is coherent with the loss function behaviour, shown by Figure \ref{fig:decoder}, which shows a better convergence for the piano decoder.

 To further investigate the differences in diverse responses in content similarity in both sections, a number of audio samples were investigated to find the pitfalls of the translation network.
 The questions that ranked the lowest mean value was reviewed for similarities.